-- A fairly recent Haskell platform.
-Version 2013.2.0.0 should be sufficiently recent, though it is better to be completely up to date. - The GNU Multiple Precision Arithmetic Library (GMP) is available from MacPorts/Homebrew and all major Linux distributions.
+- A fairly recent version of GHC.
+The earliest version we currently test with is 7.10.3. - The GNU Multiple Precision Arithmetic Library (GMP) is available from MacPorts/Homebrew and all major Linux distributions.

-Downloading and Installing
+1.2.2 Downloading and Installing